-The Açaí (ah-sah-EE) Project started as an idea to grow açaí but came to involve climbing 30m-tall palm trees, building a canopy observation tower, and harvesting aguaje fruit, as pictured in the banner photo above!
+The Açaí (ah-sah-EE) Project started as a simple idea to grow açaí but evolved to include climbing 30m-tall palm trees, building a canopy observation tower, and harvesting aguaje fruit, as pictured in the banner photo above.

 In 2015, Murilo Reis, director of the Tapiche Reserve, signed a new agreement with local communities to provide employment in exchange for locals not trespassing to log and poach on the reserve.
 Thus, the Açaí Project - Sustainable Jungle Fruit Harvest was born.
 Even though the eco-tourism activities of the Tapiche lodge had been sustaining a group of locals with fair and regular wages, it became clear that more jobs were necessary to meet the growing population of people coming from other parts of Peru to the jungle looking for work.

 The village of Esperanza (28 families) and the community of El Torno (8 families) are located 70km and 50km from the Tapiche Reserve, respectively.
 They are the reserve’s closest neighbors, and Esperanza in particular is a hotbed of loggers and poachers.
 Having already decimated surrounding areas through unmonitored logging and poaching, locals turn to the Tapiche Reserve in search of resources.
 The government provides them with little assistance, so the men rely on logging and poaching for income, and the women often resort to offering "companionship" in exchange for food or lodging.